solojh/EVChargingAnalysis/README.md

-# ⚡ EV Charging Points Analysis
+# ⚡SG EV Charging Points Analysis

 This project provides data analysis and interactive visualization of electric vehicle (EV) charging points using Python, Pandas, and Folium.